azhao1981/have-fun-with-machine-learning/README.md

 weights in the network’s layers.
 What we’d like to do is download and use a version of AlexNet that has already been trained on a massive dataset.

-Thankfully we can do exactly this.
-A snapshot of AlexNet is available for download: https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet.
+Thankfully we can do exactly(正确地) this.
+A snapshot(快照) of AlexNet is available for download: https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet.
 We need the binary `.caffemodel` file, which is what contains the trained weights, and it’s available for download at http://dl.caffe.berkeleyvision.org/bvlc_alexnet.caffemodel.